mrjaynolan/python-api-challenge/README.md

 ## Usage

-1. Run the VacationPy.ipynb Jupyter Notebook.
+1. Run the 'WeatherPy.ipynb' Jupyter Notebook.
 2. The notebook will:
-Filter cities based on ideal weather conditions.
+            * Generate a list of random cities.
-Use the Geoapify API to find hotels near these cities.
+            * Retrieve weather data for these cities using the OpenWeatherMap API.
-Generate a map visualization showing the ideal vacation spots and nearby hotels.
+            * Perform data analysis and generate various plots to visualize the weather data.

 ## Data Analysis